No fair! Organizers say 2020 State Fair of West Virginia now canceled

-LEWISBURG, W.Va. — The State Fair of West Virginia Board of Directors voted on Tuesday to cancel the 2020 event after the most recent outbreak of COVID-19 cases in the area.
+LEWISBURG, W.Va. — The State Fair of West Virginia board of directors voted Tuesday to cancel the 2020 event after the most recent outbreak of COVID-19 cases in the area.

-The last time the State Fair was cancelled was in 1942-45 for World War II, according to the organizers.
+The last time the State Fair was canceled was in 1942-45 for World War II, according to the organizers.

 “When we first discussed moving forward with the 2020 State Fair, we knew it was a fluid situation that could change quickly,” CEO Kelly Collins said in a news release.
 “Unfortunately, the number of COVID-19 cases surged only hours after our initial announcement.
 After speaking with local and state health officials as well as community members, it was a hard decision, but the right decision to cancel.”

-The initial decision to open the state fair this year was based on thorough guidelines presented by local and state health officials in combination with low COVID-19 numbers in the area, Board Chair Ralph Warren said in the release.
+The initial decision to open the State Fair this year was based on thorough guidelines presented by local and state health officials in combination with low COVID-19 numbers in the area, board chairman Ralph Warren said in the release.

 Vendors and those with camping reservations will be contacted by a member of the State Fair staff within the next few weeks.